 Occasionally there have been joint papers with partner organisations which are included in this review as they demonstrate the commitment of the association to work collaboratively, as well as offering its distinctive independent voice.
 Careers England was pleased, for example, to play an active role in the then so-called 'Picton Group' which was re-titled the 'Careers Alliance' involving the Association for Careers Education and Guidance, ICG, the Inspiring Futures Foundation and the National Connexions Network (previously the National Association of Connexions Partners) {please see the joint commentary produced by this collaborative Group in figure 7 below - January 2008}.
-This Careers Alliance is now in abeyance, but is referred to here because of its historic significance in the ten year history we report upon in this report.
+This Careers Alliance is now in abeyance, but is referred to here because of its historic significance in the eleven year history we report upon in this report.

-As a resource for Members, the Adults Task Group also commissioned two desk research reports on the ALI inspection reports on 19 nextstep providers in 2006-7.
+Looking back, as a resource for Members, the Adults Task Group also commissioned two desk research reports on the ALI inspection reports on 19 nextstep providers in 2006-7.
 Further research papers have been commissioned by the Quality Task Group (on social mobility in 2010, and on harvesting evidence of the positive impact of careers guidance in 2011) and by the Adults Task Group on co-location of the Next Step careers service in 2012.
-In 2012-13 the 13-19
+In 2012-13 the 13-19 Task Group oversaw the survey of Careers England's members' experiences of schools and their decisions on how/if/what to commission to discharge their duty to secure independent careers guidance for their students.